Extra Dimensions and Fuzzy Branes in String-inspired Nonlocal Field Theory: Bottom-Up Model Building Applications

-\paragraph{Geometrical Background --} Let a model with a warped EDS compactified on the orbifold $S^1/\mathbb{Z}_2$ of proper length $\pi \rho$, i.e. a 5D Euclidean spacetime with a metric as in Eq~\eqref{warped_metric}.
-The boundaries at $y = 0$ and $y = \pi \rho$ are called UV- and IR-branes respectively.
-It is assumed that this kind of background can arise from some UV nonlocal extension of Einstein-Hilbert gravity\footnote{Remember that warped throat solutions are expected to exist in string theory \cite{Strassler:2005qs, Erdmenger:2007cm, Reece:2010xj}*.}.
-The 5D reduced Planck scale, wich is also the cutoff on the UV-brane, is noted $\Lambda_{UV}$.
+\paragraph{Geometrical Background:} Let a model with a warped EDS compactified on the orbifold $S^1/\mathbb{Z}_2$ of proper length $\pi \rho$, i.e. a 5D Euclidean spacetime with a metric as in Eq~\eqref{warped_metric}.
+The boundaries at $y = 0$ and $y = \pi \rho$ are called UV- and IR-branes, respectively.
+It is assumed that this kind of background can arise from some WNL extension of Einstein-Hilbert gravity.
+The 5D reduced Planck scale, which is also the UV cutoff on the UV-brane, is noted $\Lambda_{UV}$.

-\paragraph{IR-Brane Lagrangian --} A 4D real scalar field $H(x)$ (of mass dimension 1) is localized on the IR-brane, with a quartic self-interaction.
-Since only brane-brane interactions will be explicitly discussed this subsection, it is enough to consider a smeared field $\widetilde{H}(x)$, which is delocalized only in the directions parallel to the IR-brane:
+\paragraph{IR-Brane Field:} A 4D real scalar field $H(x)$ (mass dimension 1) is localized on the IR-brane with a quartic self-interaction.
+Since it is a brane-brane interaction, it is enough to consider a smeared field $\widetilde{H}(x)$, which is delocalized only in the directions parallel to the IR-brane:

-since a delocalization along the EDS is equivalent to a rescaling of the self-coupling $\lambda \in \mathbb{R}_+$ (of mass dimension 0).
+Indeed, as discussed in Section~\ref{fuzzy}, a delocalization transverse to the brane is equivalent to a rescaling of the self-coupling $\lambda \in \mathbb{R}_+$ (mass dimension 0).
 The brane action is